666lumberjack/frontpage-filter/README.md

 # frontpage-filter

-A chrome extension to filter post type and remove duplicates on Reddit.
+A chrome extension to filter by post type (link/self) and remove duplicates on Reddit.
 Currently can detect and remove duplicate links and filter only link posts or text posts.
+Functionality to recognise the same images hosted in different places and hide all but the first is currently work-in-progress.

+# Limitations

+1. Works only in old Reddit, on the desktop
+2. If used with RES, will only filter the first page of never-ending reddit

 # Installation